Printable PDF version

 Q. Why should I consider this final rule to be important to me and how can I participate in the process?

 A. FERC may consider applications for transmission facilities in your area if they are within designated NIETCs and meet the statutory criteria described above.
-These proposed projects may enable more interconnection of energy facilities and provide access to lower cost generation resources, or they may impact your property or community in ways that concern you, or you may just want to find out more about a proposed project.
+These proposed projects may enable more interconnection of energy facilities and provide access to lower cost generation resources, they may impact your property or community in ways that concern you, or you may just want to find out more about a proposed project.
 During FERC’s pre-filing and application processes, landowners and any member of the public have numerous opportunities to comment on a project and participate in the proceeding.
-Once pre-filing requests and applications for the siting of transmission facilities are filed with FERC, the Office of Public Participation (OPP) can help direct you to the docket, show you where to find more information, and help you participate by comment or intervention.
+Once pre-filing requests and applications for the siting of transmission facilities are filed with FERC, OPP can help direct you to the docket, show you where to find more information, and help you participate by comment or intervention.
 For more information, please visit OPP’s webpage.

 Glossary